-Erysipelothricosis - erysipeloid; Skin infection - erysipeloid; Cellulitis - erysipeloid; Erysipeloid of Rosenbach; Diamond skin disease
+Erysipelothricosis - erysipeloid; Skin infection - erysipeloid; Cellulitis - erysipeloid; Erysipeloid of Rosenbach; Diamond skin disease; Erysipelas

 Erysipeloid is a rare and acute infection of the skin caused by bacteria.

 The bacteria that cause erysipeloid are called Erysipelothrix rhusiopathiae.
 This type of bacteria may be found in fish, birds, mammals, and shellfish.
-Erysipeloid usually affects people who work with these animals (such as farmers, butchers, cooks, grocers, fishermen or veterinarians).
-Infection results when the bacteria enter the skin through small breaks.
+Erysipeloid usually affects people who work with these animals (such as farmers, butchers, cooks, grocers, fishermen, or veterinarians).
+Infection results when the bacteria enters the skin through small breaks.

 Symptoms may develop in 2 to 7 days after bacteria enter the skin.
 Usually, the fingers and hands are affected.
 But any exposed area of the body can get infected if there is a break in the skin.
 Symptoms may include: